-You’d think that the most frequent call I get is from businesses looking to increase their traffic, leads, and sales.
-But, no. That’s number two.
+You’d think that the most frequent call I get is from businesses looking to build their audience and increase sales.

-Number one, by a landslide, is some version of this: "Hey Marcus, I believe in this stuff that you talk about.
-I believe in They Ask, You Answer.
-But the problem is I can’t get sales and leadership on board, and because of that, I’m going to have to leave the company if nothing changes.”
+“Hey, Marcus.
+I believe in what you're saying, but the problem is I can’t get sales and leadership on board, and because of that, I’m going to have to leave the company if nothing changes.”

 It’s a sort of Hail Mary outreach.
 I can feel the frustration coming through the text of what I read, and I know how hard these people are working, how committed they are — and I sympathize with them.

-Studies show that the average tenure of a CMO today is shorter than it’s ever been.
-There’s burnout and there’s aggravation, but it doesn’t need to be this way.
+Studies show that the average tenure of a CMO today is shorter than it’s ever been due to burnout and aggravation.

 They recognize that the buying process has changed and that customers educate themselves about purchasing decisions long before they talk to a sales rep.

 Website content is educating potential customers about products and services and about company values and culture.

 However, because sales has no concept of this, they still see marketing as that other department — not as a peer and certainly not as an equal.

-Until companies start to see marketing as a driver of revenue, companies will continue to be left behind — and marketers will continue to feel underfunded, under-resourced, and under-appreciated.
+Until companies start to see marketing as a driver of revenue, they will continue to be left behind — and marketers will continue to feel underfunded, under-resourced, and under-appreciated.

-Truth be told that lead might not have existed if a certain piece of content hadn’t brought them to your website in the first place.
-And, perhaps that lead read through 12 other pieces of your content that offered information and insight — all while establishing your company’s expertise.
+Truth be told that lead might not have existed if a certain piece of marketing content hadn’t brought them to your website in the first place.
+And, perhaps that lead read through 12 other pieces of your content, followed you on YouTube, and registered for your webinar.